Text by Benedetta d’Ettorre

 The artworks on display are the result of the visual elaboration of historical data of various trends associated with the Venetian Lagoon: the erosion of saltmarshes, flooding frequency, the capacity of the lagoon to absorb CO2 and the diminishing population.
-Barena Bianca processed raw data, spanning from the 17th century to today, to transform them into abstract images colour gradients.
+Barena Bianca processed raw data from the 17th century to today to transform them into abstract images of colour gradients.
 Each poster combines statistical information – to which each phase of the gradient corresponds – to a value that intersects the others, forming shades of colour that become more or less intense depending on the proportions of the represented data.
-Each poster juxtaposes quantitative data and a quote by a specific thinker of the past, relating either to the city of Venice or to the world as a whole.
+Each poster juxtaposes quantitative data and a quote by a specific thinker of the past, relating either to the city of Venice or the whole world.

 In the CLCC Foyer Gallery, the installation works in a similar way.
-The installation is positioned in a transitory space, however, it relies on its visual language to attracts general visitors and Imperial staff and students’ attention on the powerful communication that art and sciences can achieve when they are put in dialogue.
-Regular floodings are not new in Venice, however, their frequency and intensity have recently increased to the point that last November’s flooding hit the world’s headlines as the worst flooding in over 50 years.
+The installation is positioned in a transitory space.
+However, it relies on its visual language to attract general visitors, Imperial staff, and students’ attention to the powerful communication that art and sciences can achieve when they are in dialogue.
+Regular floodings are not new in Venice.
+However, their frequency and intensity have recently increased to the point that last November’s flooding hit the world’s headlines as the worst flooding in over 50 years.

-Barena Bianca work as local activists and artists to raise awareness and protect their city.
-The exhibition, today, asks us to pay attention to the human and natural costs of Venice’s unsustainable evolution, however, Venice’s survival only depends on the survival of the wider ecosystem.
+Barena Bianca works as local activists and artists to raise awareness and protect their city.
+The exhibition today, asks us to pay attention to the human and natural costs of Venice’s unsustainable evolution; however, Venice’s survival only depends on the survival of the wider ecosystem.

-There’ll be public lecture at Imperial College on 10 March 2020 The art and science of saving Venice, where Jane da Mosto, Imperial alumna and founder of We are Here Venice, will explore the relationship between Venice’s past and future and asking How much of our fascination with Venice derives from its unique beauty and peculiar features, or is it a microcosm of global challenges mirroring the world and carrying the fate of humanity?
+There’ll be a public lecture at Imperial College on 10 March 2020, The art and science of saving Venice, where Jane da Mosto, Imperial alumna and founder of We are Here Venice, will explore the relationship between Venice’s past and future and ask How much of our fascination with Venice derives from its unique beauty and peculiar features, or is it a microcosm of global challenges mirroring the world and carrying the fate of humanity?